risingwavelabs/risingwave-docs-legacy/cloud/sink-manage-sinks.md

 To stream data out of RisingWave, you must create a sink.
 A sink refers to an external target that you can send data to.
 You can deliver data to downstream systems via our sink connectors.

-You need to create a sink in the database to deliver processed data to an external target.
-After a source is connected, you can create materialized views to perform analysis or sinks for data transformations.

 For the complete list of supported sink connectors and data formats, see [Data delivery](/docs/current/data-delivery/) in the RisingWave documentation.

 ## Create a sink

-You can create a sink using SQL command.
+ You can create a sink using SQL command to deliver processed data to an external target.

 Refer to [`CREATE SINK`](/docs/current/sql-create-sink) in the RisingWave Database documentation.